vifreefly/kimuraframework/README.md

 ### `browser` object

-From any spider instance method there is available `browser` object, which is [Capybara::Session](https://www.rubydoc.info/github/jnicklas/capybara/Capybara/Session) object and uses to process requests and get page response (`current_response` method).
+A browser object is available from any spider instance method, which is a [Capybara::Session](https://www.rubydoc.info/github/jnicklas/capybara/Capybara/Session) object and uses it to process requests and get page response (`current_response` method).
 Usually you don't need to touch it directly, because there is `response` (see above) which contains page response after it was loaded.

 But if you need to interact with a page (like filling form fields, clicking elements, checkboxes, etc) `browser` is ready for you: